xAlice2/alice-in-wonderland/README.md

-## Original Concept:
+## Concept:
-The original concept of the game
+The original concept of the game was a snake vs block shooter which had walls forced you into various lanes as an added level of challenge.
+So when I say "failing successfully", I meant reworking each failure into a part of the game.
+I think this is relatable to everyone who are new to coding.
+Even the UI had many changes, what it

 ## Wireframe: